acm-uga/csip-uga.github.io/README.md

 [csip-uga/archive]: https://github.com/csip-uga/archive

+## Sorting the Header

+The header of all pages includes a list of top-level pages.
+These pages are sorted by weight where the heavier pages sink to the end of the list.
+You can specify the weight of a page in its front matter.
+The default weight is 10.

 ## Swiss Theme

 This site uses the great [Swiss Jekyll Theme][broccolini/swiss] by [@broccolini][broccolini].
 The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).